TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone

 We offer one final view of the TESS period distribution, now plotted over the \textit{Kepler} distribution of \citet{Santos2019, Santos2021}, in Figure~\ref{fig:kepler-tess-periods}.
 The short-period edge of the TESS distribution has the same location and slope of \textit{Kepler}'s, suggesting that the edge is a result of rotational evolution, rather than arising from details of the star formation history \citep{Davenport2017, Curtis2020}.
 The rotation period gap agrees as well, following \textit{Kepler}'s for as long as the TESS gap remains visible into the hot stars.
-TESS appears to see stars in regions \textit{Kepler} does not: the slowly rotating, hot stars ($T_\mathrm{eff} > 5000$ K and $P_\mathrm{rot} > 30$ d) have amplitudes close to the noise floor and are likely spurious detections.
-On the other hand, the slowly rotating M dwarfs, with TESS periods up to 80 days, have been vetted by eye and are mostly real rotation detections.
+TESS appears to see stars in regions \textit{Kepler} does not: the slowly rotating, hot stars ($T_\mathrm{eff} > 4,000$ K and $P_\mathrm{rot} > 35$ d) have amplitudes close to the noise floor and are likely spurious detections. {Since they are not largely present in the other field star populations, we have flagged these stars as ``spurious" in Table~\ref{tab:periods}, but we note that excluding them from analysis did not affect our results.} On the other hand, the slowly rotating M dwarfs with TESS periods up to 80 days, have been vetted by eye and are mostly real rotation detections.
 Interestingly, the branch of stars beneath the period gap turns over at temperatures below 3,500 K, which is not seen in \textit{Kepler} but is seen in some younger samples observed by K2 and MEarth \citep{Reinhold2020, Newton2016, Newton2018}.